icopy-site/awesome/docs/awesome/awesome-regression-testing.md

 - [Visual regression testing for Hugo with Github-CI and BackstopJS](https://jameskiefer.com/posts/visual-regression-testing-for-hugo-with-github-ci-and-backstopjs/) - How to automate regression testing for Hugo with BackstopJS
 - [UI Visual Regression Testing with Micoo](https://mikuu.medium.com/ui-visual-regression-testing-with-micoo-12c7a4a036b9) - Introduction about how to do visual regression testing with Micoo service

-## Books

-- [Regression, a Friendly Guide](https://www.manning.com/books/regression-a-friendly-guide) - A friendly, fun guide to making accurate predictions and revealing relationships in your data using linear and logistic regression.

 ## Slideshows, talks and videos